Business of Coaching

 - Climb to the top of our chat coaching ladder.
 We often recruit our top coaches into even bigger opportunities such as coaching other coaches or coaching inside of businesses as part of our Coach.me for Teams product.

-- Build an outside mailing list and write plans or courses.
-One of our top coaches generated $7,000 in 24 hours by selling his course through his 500 person mailing list.
+- Build an outside mailing list.
+One of our top coaches generated $7,000 in 24 hours by selling through his 500 person mailing list.

 - Be an affiliate partner.
 We give up to a 40% referral bonus for any new clients that you bring in.
 Some of our best affiliates are well know bloggers and others are strong internet marketers.